HamidByte/The-API-Project/README.md

    BASE_URL_SERVER=your-base-url-server
    ```

+   - A database URL is required.
+Update `USERNAME`, `PASSWORD`, and `DATABASE_NAME` in the `.env.development` file to configure the database for development.
-   - A database URL is required if you intend to use a cloud database, and it's pre-configured for production.
+   - If you intend to use a cloud database, it's pre-configured for production in the `.env.production` file.
+Ensure the `DATABASE_URL` is properly set up for production environments.
-   - To customize, modify the `src/config/dbConfig.js` file as needed.
+   - To customize the database configuration, modify the `src/config/dbConfig.js` file as needed, supporting both development and production environments.
+Ensure SSL is enabled for production by setting `ssl: true` in the production configuration.
    - Certain email services may block SMTP access.
 For Gmail, generate a Google app password, enabling the `less secure apps access` account setting in your Google account.
    - Note that this setting is turned off by default, and you need to enable it.
    - If you are using another email service provider that supports SMTP, update the settings in `src/config/emailConfig.js`.